Hamza12700/nvim/README.md

 # Neovim (PDE)

-This repo contains all of my [neovim](https://github.com/neovim/neovim) config files which are based on [LazyVim/Starter](https://github.com/lazyVim/starter/).
+This repo contains all of my [neovim](https://github.com/neovim/neovim) config files which is based on [LazyVim/Starter](https://github.com/lazyVim/starter/).

 ## Get Started

 > [!NOTE]
-> I use `neovim-nightly`, but the configuration should work with stable version of neovim.
+> I use `neovim-nightly`, but the configuration should work with the stable version of neovim.

 Make a backup of your current `neovim` files: